-She was reactivated for the Korean War.
+She was reactivated for the Korean War and served until 1958.
 She relieved the USS New Jersey in late 1951 and participated in the war effort by providing support for South Korean and U.N. troops and shelling and bombarding strategic North Korean sites on shore.
 She also supported numerous airstrikes and was inactivated again after the war.

 In 1986 the Wisconsin was reactivated as a part of a push by President Reagan to expand the U.S. Naval fleet.
 In the early 1990s, she was deployed to the Persian Gulf to support Operation Desert Shield and then Operation Desert Storm.